 1) Blood pressure measurements (including use of invasive methods, eg, arterial cannulation).

 2) 12-lead ECG and continuous ECG monitoring looking for signs of arrhythmias, myocardial ischemia or infarction, or other heart diseases.

-4) Cardiac output (CO) and pulmonary capillary wedge pressure (PCWP): Measurements of CO and PCWP are sometimes performed in the case of diagnostic uncertainties and treatment difficulties.
-Measurements of PCWP using a Swan-Ganz (pulmonary artery) catheter may be useful in the assessment of volume status and preload (LV filling), which is essential for the differential diagnosis and ultimately for the therapeutic plan.
-PCWP reflects the left atrial pressures and is an indirect indicator of the LV end-systolic pressure; PCWP values of ~15 to 18 mm Hg indicate optimal LV filling.
+4) Cardiac output (CO) and pulmonary capillary wedge pressure (PCWP): Measurements of CO and PCWP are sometimes performed in case of diagnostic uncertainties and treatment difficulties.
+Measurements of PCWP using a Swan-Ganz (pulmonary artery) catheter may be useful in the assessment of volume status and preload (LV filling), which is essential for differential diagnosis and ultimately for the therapeutic plan.
+PCWP reflects left atrial pressures and is an indirect indicator of LV end-systolic pressure; PCWP values of ~15 to 18 mm Hg indicate optimal LV filling.
 The Swan-Ganz catheter allows for the measurement of CO using the thermodilution method (other methods of CO measurements are also available).
-CO is reduced in cardiogenic and obstructive shock, and usually increased in the initial phases of hypovolemic shock as well as in septic or anaphylactic shock.
-Of note, the evidence for efficacy of any invasive cardiac output-measuring devices in terms of improving patient-important outcomes is lacking and therefore the use of Swan-Ganz catheters is usually reserved for complex patients who are not otherwise responding to initial therapy.
+CO is reduced in cardiogenic and obstructive shock and usually increased in the initial phases of hypovolemic shock as well as in septic or anaphylactic shock.
+Of note, the evidence for efficacy of any invasive CO-measuring devices in terms of improving patient-important outcomes is lacking and therefore the use of Swan-Ganz catheters is usually reserved for complex patients who are not otherwise responding to initial therapy.

 2. Laboratory tests of venous blood:

 1) Serum biochemical tests: